jefdaj/ortholang-demo/README.md

 Updating the docs
 -----------------

 This part is a little awkward.
-It uses the `shortcut` submodule to generate `templates/reference.md` and check the example scripts.
+It uses the `ortholang` submodule to generate `templates/reference.md` and check the example scripts.
 Do something like:

 ``` .bash